 On May 23, 1974, the producer of the films, Mitsuru Taoka, the eldest son of Kazuo, held his wedding reception inside a fourth-floor banquet room of the Osaka Royal Hotel (now the Riga Royal Hotel Osaka).

-As reported in a seven-page feature story that ran in the August 5 issue of the Yamaguchi-gumi Shinpo newspaper, included among the 700 invited guests were Liberal Democratic Party members Masaaki Nakayama and Hajime Ishii, the then Kobe mayor, Kazuo Nakai and the presidents of Tokyu Railway and Mitsubishi Logistics, Noboru Goto and Masanao Matsumura.
+As reported in a seven-page feature story that ran in the August 5 issue of the Yamaguchi-gumi Shinpo newspaper, included among the 700 invited guests were Liberal Democratic Party members (Masaaki Nakayama and Hajime Ishii), the Kobe mayor (Kazuo Nakai) and the presidents of Tokyu Railway and Mitsubishi Logistics (Noboru Goto and Masanao Matsumura).

 Former prime minister Nobusuke Kishi, the grandfather of current PM Shinzo Abe, even sent a congratulatory telegram.